Religion in England: Buddhism

 The earliest Buddhist influence on England came through the UK's imperial connections with South East Asia, and as a result the early connections were with the Theravada traditions of Sri Lanka, Burma and Thailand.
-The tradition of study resulted in the foundation of the Pali Text Society, which undertook the task of translating the Pali Canon of Buddhist texts into English.
+In the 1880s, a tradition of study resulted in the foundation of the Pali Text Society, which undertook the task of translating the Pali Canon of Buddhist texts into English.

-In 1924 London's Buddhist Society was founded, and in 1926 the Theravadin London Buddhist Vihara.
-The rate of growth was slow but steady through the century, and the 1950s saw the development of interest in Zen Buddhism.
+In 1924, London's Buddhist Society was founded, and in 1926 the Theravadin London Buddhist Vihara.
+The rate of growth was slow but steady through the 20th century.
+The 1950s saw a growing interest in Zen Buddhism.

-In the 1970s, a Theravāda monastic order consists mainly of Westerners following the Thai Forest Tradition of Ajahn Chah was established at Chithurst Buddhist Monastery in West Sussex, and also established branches monasteries elsewhere in the country.
+In the 1970s, a Theravāda monastic order of mainly Westerners following the Thai Forest Tradition of Ajahn Chah was established at Chithurst Buddhist Monastery in West Sussex, and established branches monasteries elsewhere in the country.

 Modern paganism

-At the 2011 census 75,281 people in England identified as Pagan, doubling compared to the figures of the 2001 census.
-Paganism in England is dominated by Wicca, founded in England itself, the modern movement of Druidry, and forms of Heathenry.
+At the 2011 census, 75,281 people in England identified as Pagan, doubling since the 2001 census.
+Paganism in England is dominated by Wicca, founded in England, the modern movement of Druidry, and forms of Heathenry.

 Wicca

 Wicca was developed in England in the first half of the 20th century.
-Although it had various terms in the past, from the 1960s onward the name of the religion was normalised to Wicca.
+Although it had various terms in the past, from the 1960s the name of the religion was normalised to Wicca.

 Heathenry

-Heathenry is a modern revival of Germanic paganism such as that practiced in the British Isles by the Anglo-Saxon and Norse peoples prior to Christianisation.
-In the 2011 Census, 1867 people identified specifically as 'Heathen' in addition to those who identified more broadly as 'Pagan'.
-The largest inclusive Heathen organisation that operates in England is Asatru UK, although lacking official membership statistics, as of February 2022 had 3177 members of its Facebook group.
+Heathenry is a modern revival of Germanic paganism practised in the British Isles by the Anglo-Saxon and Norse peoples prior to Christianisation.
+In the 2011 Census, 1,867 people identified specifically as 'Heathen', in addition to those who identified more broadly as 'Pagan'.
+The largest inclusive Heathen organisation that operates in England is Asatru UK.
+Although lacking official membership statistics, in February 2022 it had 3,177 members of its Facebook group.

 Druidism

-During the Iron Age, Celtic polytheism was the predominant religion in the area now known as England.
+In the Iron Age, Celtic polytheism was the predominant religion in the area now known as England.
 Neo-Druidism grew out of the Celtic revival in 18th-century Romanticism.
-The 2011 census states there are 4,189 Druids in England and Wales.
+At the 2011 census, there were 4,189 Druids in England and Wales.
 A 2012 analysis by the Order of Bards, Ovates and Druids estimates that there are between 6,000 and 11,000 Druids in Britain.